|May the New Year bring us all together regardless of our spots or stripes…|

 Today’s photos are from our post on December 31, 2018, while enjoying New Year’s in Marloth Park.
 These photos are a taste of what is yet to come

 Well, folks, we’re almost there.
-A short time ago, we arrived at the hotel in Johannesburg, showered, and dressed in comfy clothing and we’re staying put for the night, ordering room service for dinner.
-In the morning, prior to heading back to the Tambo International Airport, we’ll have breakfast in the restaurant before heading out.
+A short time ago, we arrived at the hotel in Johannesburg, showered and dressed in comfy clothing, and we’re staying put for the night, ordering room service for dinner.
+Before heading back to the Tambo International Airport in the morning, we’ll have breakfast in the restaurant before heading out.

 |Mom and baby.
 What a sight!|

-Either the President needs to be more specific about how to wear a mask in his speeches or people just don’t care.
+The President needs to be more specific about wearing a mask in his speeches, or people don’t care.
 Enough about that!
 I’ve been whining about mask-wearing for months.
-I am going to try to let it go with “other fish to fry” and certainly plenty of other diversions upcoming by 3:00 pm tomorrow afternoon when we’ll arrive in Marloth Park.
+I will try to let it go with “other fish to fry” and certainly plenty of other diversions upcoming by 3:00 pm tomorrow when we’ll arrive in Marloth Park.

 |Adorable giraffe at rest.|

-In the interim, I have to confess, I am not following through on a promise I made about posting our final expenses for the 10 months in lockdown in Mumbai, India before we’d get situated in South Africa.
+In the interim, I have to confess.
+I am not following through on a promise I made about posting our final expenses for the ten-month lockdown in Mumbai, India before we’d get situated in South Africa.
 In the past two nights, according to my Fitbit, which is pretty accurate, I’ve slept a total of six hours.
-I just don’t have it in me to work on the numbers with my foggy brain.
+I don’t have it in me to work on the numbers with my foggy brain.

-However, I will post those figures in the first weeks that we’re in Marloth Park when we’ll be relaxing outdoors, well-rested, and enjoying our wildlife visitors, moment by moment.
-Also, we received more well wishes for safe travels than we can ever respond to.
+However, I will post those figures in the first weeks that we’re in Marloth Park when we are relaxing outdoors, well-rested, and enjoying our wildlife visitors, moment by moment.
+Also, we received better wishes for safe travels than we can ever respond to.
 But, we read every single one and tried to respond to as many as possible.
-If we missed replying to you, please accept our apologies and know that we appreciate each and every comment and email if we miss replying to you.
+Please accept our apologies and know that we appreciate every comment and email if we miss replying to you.

 |There were dozens of zebras playfully carrying on in the parkland.|

 Also, based on my current lackluster state, I wasn’t very creative in choosing photos for today’s post, just grabbing a date and going with it.
-These photos are a taste of what’s to come over the next months, as we make every effort to keep our photos relevant, fresh, and interesting.
+These photos are a taste of what’s to come over the following months, as we make every effort to keep our photos relevant, fresh, and engaging.

 |Although at quite a distance, it was delightful to see so many giraffes and zebras together in the open field.|

-Although everything was relatively comfortable, I just couldn’t sleep.
-During the eight hour flight, I watched four movies, my favorite of which was the recent Harrison Ford, Call of the Wild.
-Weak and exhausted, I cried real tears, although I was well aware that the adorable and endearing dog, Buck was computer-generated (CGI).
+Although everything was relatively comfortable, I couldn’t sleep.
+During the eight-hour flight, I watched four movies.
+My favorite was the recent Harrison Ford, Call of the Wild.
+Weak and exhausted, I cried real tears, although I was aware that the adorable and endearing dog, Buck, was computer-generated (CGI).
 I suppose it’s no different than getting emotional watching an animated movie with sweet characters.

-During the four movies, I dozed a few times, never more than 30 minutes at a time, but not at all during the last movie, The Call of the Wild.
-It’s a wonderful family movie for mushy animal lovers like me.
+During the four movies, I dozed a few times, never more than 30 minutes at a time, but not at all during the last film, The Call of the Wild.
+It’s a beautiful family movie for mushy animal lovers like me.

 OK, friends, I’m wrapping it up here.
 I need to order something to eat after not having a morsel in the past 24 hours.
-I don’t care to eat in the middle of the night or at 5:00 am in the morning when food was served on the plane.
-Plus, the options for me were limited, as they are on the room service menu at this Protea by Marriott hotel.
-But, I’m more needing to eat than feeling hungry.
+I don’t care to eat in the middle of the night or at 5:00 am when food was served on the plane.
+Plus, my options were limited, as they are on the room service menu at this Protea by Marriott hotel.
+But, I need to eat than feel hungry.

 |Ostriches don’t seem to mind what’s going on in the park.
 They are happily doing their own thing.|

-Somehow, amid our very busy day tomorrow, we’ll post a short blurb and possibly a few new photos when we fly and drive to our new home in the bush.
+Somehow, amid our hectic day tomorrow, we’ll post a short blurb and possibly some new photos when we fly and drive to our new home in the bush.

 Photo from one year ago today, January 12, 2020: